 Natalie and Jon were determined to investigate embryo donation further, ultimately finding few centers even offered embryo donation, and some that did either didn’t return calls or had a two-year waiting list.
 “Finally, I felt some relief, Shady Grove Fertility responded to me quickly, and the best part was that they had many embryos available with no wait list!
 Before our first appointment, I was nervous that the doctor would judge us for wanting to use donor embryos instead of doing IVF; however, Dr. Khan was nothing but kind.
 He respected our convictions and didn’t ask us to defend our choice.
 He was happy to help us start our family through embryo donation,” adds Natalie.

-The SGF Donor Embryo Program allows intended parents to choose two embryos from an anonymous couple.
+The SGF Donor Embryo Program allows intended parents to choose two embryos from a couple.
 “When choosing our donors, we didn’t know their identity, but we were still given lots of information such as age, ethnicity, height, eye/hair color, medical history, and even childhood pictures of the donors.
 Before we knew it, embryo transfer day was here,” recalls Natalie.

 Two weeks later, the couple received the news they were pregnant and gave birth to a boy in May.
 “We are so thankful for Dr. Khan and the SGF donor embryo program,” adds Natalie.
 “In the beginning, I was worried what people would think if I gave birth to a child that didn’t look like us and how we would explain embryo donation to our kids.
 In our experience, people are usually curious and supportive when we talk about it.
 Embryo donation is a beautiful gift that should be celebrated,” said Natalie.